 Little known fact, you don’t need a broker to do this kind of thing for you.
 Just go to: https://www.treasurydirect.gov/.
 Look for the “Guided Tour” button on the right, it’ll show you what to do.

 You probably have some around, but I’d really encourage you to have 3-6 months worth around.
 Like in a fireproof safe, preferably one that’s bolted down to something and is less than obvious.
-If you don’t have one, $100 bucks at Home Depot outta do it.
-There’s all sorts of good reasons that this makes sense, and no bad reasons that I can think of, as long as you keep it secure.
+If you don’t have a safe yet, $100 bucks at Home Depot outta do it.
+There’s all sorts of good reasons for keeping ample cash on hand, and no bad reasons that I can think of, as long as you keep it secure.
 Stuffing it in the mattress is not secure, but looking around at the world’s financial state today…I think it’s time for that mentality made a comeback.
 Safety deposit boxes are not the same as a safe, they are the same as keeping your money in the bank because that is literally what you are doing.

 METALS – JUNK SILVER